Its common knowledge that the Core i7 is the ultimate solution for content creators.

 The Core i7-6700K processor replaced the i7-4790K as is considered as one of the fastest CPUs.
 Further, i5 6600k is produced using the innovative Skylake” 14nm procedure coming with 4 physical cores that will reach 3.5 GHz or 3.9 GHz base or turbo clocks.

 The i7 6700K is a 4-core processor that comes with hyper-threading.
 Therefore, it has 4 cores and 8 threats.
 Further, i7 6700K’s native speed is 4GHZ and would turbo to a max of 4.2 GHz, without overclocking.

 The i7 6700k will come with a 4.0GHz clock speed, which is more than the 3.5GHz in your i5 6600k.

-However, that the clocking speed difference will not have a significant different on your gaming.
-At maximum load, the i5 6600k will have a 3.6GHz while the i7 6700k will attain 4GHz but will have a boost up at 4.2GHz in one of its single-threaded workloads.
+At maximum load, the i5 6600k will have a 3.6GHz while the i7 6700k will attain 4GHz but will have a boost up to at 4.2GHz in one of its single-threaded workloads.